exdial/yacvm/README.md

 # Abstract

+> Do you have an AWS account and want your own VPN server,
+> but you don't like infrastructure?

 *Holtzman Effect* help you to *Run your own private VPN server on AWS from scratch*

+* Built from scratch, no predefined images
+* Completely private
+* Secure enough

+## What is inside

+Holtzman Effect is a collection of open source tools such as Terraform, Terragrunt, Ansible, Docker and OpenVPN that are glued together by a Makefile and are always ready to provide you a full-fledged, enterprise grade VPN server.

 ## Requirements
 * [Docker](https://docs.docker.com/get-docker/) installed on your machine